![]() |

-The Estates General convened as scheduled, in May, 1789, at Versailles (pronounced ver-sEYE, as in the word eye), where the king and his court were established - twelve miles from Paris.
+The Estates General convened as scheduled in May 1789 at Versailles, where the king and his court were established, twelve miles from Paris.
 Representing the Catholic Church were many ordinary parish priests.
-The nobles selected their representatives, many of them the kind of impoverished hereditary nobles not usually seen at court -- men who enjoyed wearing their elaborate garb while marching at the head of the procession in the opening ceremony.
-Half of the 1,200 delegates were mostly lawyers, representing their fellow commoners – the Third Estate.
-Each delegate had one vote.
-Traditionally the Church and nobles voted together, two votes against one vote for the Third Estate.
-The Church and nobles were united by family ties, prosperous nobles sending their sons into the upper echelons of the Church and into the military as commissioned officers.
+The nobles had selected their representatives, many of them the kind of impoverished hereditary nobles not usually seen at court – men who wore their elaborate garb while marching at the head of the procession in the opening ceremony.

-In the meeting of the Estates General, delegates of the Third Estate complained that they represented 97 percent of the nation's population and should have more influence.
+Less than half of the 1,200 delegates were middle-class lawyers representing their fellow commoners – the Third Estate.
+Delegates of the Third Estate complained that they represented 97 percent of the nation's population and should have more influence.
 They rebelled, breaking away and creating their own convention, which they called the "National Assembly."
 It was a challenge to the other two orders and to the authority of the king.
-The National Assembly was presuming to speak for the nation as a whole.

-At work was the liberalism that had grown with the Enlightenment, a liberalism reinvigorated in prestige by the American Revolution.
-From the Estates General, liberal-minded clergy and nobility joined the National Assembly.
+Liberal-minded clergy and nobility left the Estates General and joined the National Assembly.
 Amid cheering at the National Assembly, nobles announced their willingness to give up their feudal rights.
-Prosperous and educated commoners with liberal ideas were also represented in the National Assembly -- a class that had risen with the rise of commerce.
-Members of the National Assembly wanted the creation of a parliamentary system similar to what the British had, and they swore not to disperse until a constitution had been written and ratified (a swearing to be known as the Tennis Court Oath).
+Members of the National Assembly called for the creation of a parliamentary system similar to what the British had, and they swore not to disperse until a constitution had been written and ratified – to be known as the Tennis Court Oath.

-Louis XVI was gentle by nature, but he mobilized his troops against the National Assembly and its supporters, ordering his army to surround Versailles and Paris.
-Then he vacillated, letting the first act of the revolution stand.
+Louis XVI was gentle by nature, but he mobilized his troops against the National Assembly and its supporters.
+Then he vacillated, allowing the creation of the National Assembly.
 Louis XVI was surrendering some of the power that for two hundred years had been thought of as absolute.

 In Paris, people had been blaming the old order, hoarders and greedy merchants or the rich in general for their troubles.
-The people of Paris welcomed news of the National Assembly's creation, and they hoped that it would end their hardship and hunger.
-On July 12, people in Paris saw evil at work in the dismissal of the king's finance minister, Jacques Necker.
-The king had accepted the advice of advisors and had replaced Necker with a baron named Breteuil.
-In response, people in Paris marched in the streets.
+The people of Paris welcomed news of the National Assembly's creation, and they saw evil at work in the dismissal of the king's finance minister, Jacques Necker.
+People in Paris marched in the streets.
 Cavalry tried to disperse the demonstrators.
 Demonstrators threw stones and debris at the cavalry, and rumors spread that more troops were about to attack the city.
 Barricades were erected in the streets with the call for people to arm themselves.
 Crowds emptied gunshops.
 Soldiers joined the crowds and joined in the looting.

 The Bastille had been a symbol of authority, and people in Paris saw themselves as having taken control of the city.
 The municipal authorities that King Louis had appointed were replaced by sympathizers.
 And the king's troops were replaced by a militia of armed people called the National Guard.
 The king, eager to maintain what he thought was his good standing with his subjects, gave in and endorsed the new order in Paris.